rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Reset flags at the beginning of each frame self.justCastSpellThisFrame = false
     self.justConjuredMana = false

     -- Update hit flash timer
     if self.hitFlashTimer > 0 then
         self.hitFlashTimer = math.max(0, self.hitFlashTimer - dt)
     end

+    -- Update cast frame timer
+    if self.castFrameTimer > 0 then
+        self.castFrameTimer = math.max(0, self.castFrameTimer - dt)
+    end

+    -- Update idle animation timer and frame
+    -- Only animate idle if not casting or in another special visual state if self.castFrameTimer <= 0 then -- Play idle if not in cast animation self.idleFrameTimer = self.idleFrameTimer + dt
+        if self.idleFrameTimer >= self.idleFrameDuration then
+            self.idleFrameTimer = self.idleFrameTimer - self.idleFrameDuration -- Subtract to carry over excess time
+            self.currentIdleFrame = self.currentIdleFrame + 1
+            if self.currentIdleFrame > #self.idleAnimationFrames then
+                self.currentIdleFrame = 1 -- Loop animation
+            end
+        end
+    else
+        -- If casting, reset idle animation to first frame to look clean when cast finishes self.currentIdleFrame = 1
+        self.idleFrameTimer = 0
+    end

     -- Update position animation